open-turo/action-setup-tools/README.md

 node, installing the specified version if necessary.

 This will also attempt to install the `yarn` command and make it available to future steps in the workflow.
+If a yarn version is not provided, right now we only support installing yarn classic (i.e. v1.x) by default.

 The Node.js tools are made available via [nodenv](https://github.com/nodenv/nodenv).